holyspacepug/-folio/_posts/2018-09-06-Crunchyroll-Expo.markdown

 	Crunchyroll Masquerade
 </div>

 Monday of CRX felt pretty short, I attended a panel and spent the rest of my time hanging out with friends before driving back home.
 I spent quality time with friends and over the years I found that to be the most important thing for me, whether it be working or just attending a convention.
-Overall, CRX was a relaxing convention and I would probably attend again in the future!
+Overall, CRX was a truly relaxing convention and I would probably attend again in the future!

 <div class="img_row">
 	<img class="col one" src="{{ site.baseurl }}/img/crx-end.jpg">